noahehall/multicloud/providers/aws/developer-associate.md

 ### Focus

-> based on the sample questions, these are recurring themes (IMO) to fucus on:
+> IMO: based on the sample questions, these are recurring themes
 > (1) service integration not isolation
 > (2) preferred use cases and anti-patterns
 > (3) best practices

 #### additional sections

-> these were mentioned in the exam preps but not in the tech section below
+> these were mentioned in the exam preps but not in the PDF

 - global architecture
-  - ARN: Amazon Resource Names
+  - ARN: Resource Names
   - availability zones
   - well architected framework
 - SDKs